 With even more subclasses to choose from, Tasha’s Cauldron of Everything brings a whole lot more flavour to character creation.
 The subclass options really blur the lines between martial and spellcaster classes – so, if you get a kick from being both a caster and a fighter, you’re going to love the versatility that Tasha’s Cauldron brews up for you.

-It also features a delightful selection of puzzles and patrons, to help shore up any world building on the DM’s side.
+This D&D book also features a delightful selection of puzzles and patrons, to help shore up any world building on the DM’s side.

 Guildmasters’ Guide to Ravnica